mozilla/protocol/docs/01-fundamentals/05-design-tokens.md

 ## Spacing units

 Protocol has two types of tokens used for spacing units (margins and padding).
-The `$spacing-*` tokens are smaller and generally intended for tigher spacing within components.
+The `$spacing-*` tokens are smaller and generally intended for tighter spacing within components.
 The `$layout-*` tokens are larger and intended for more generous spaces between components.

 <table class="docs-tokens-table">